If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Most men won’t get thrush, but it’s estimated that three out of four women will develop it at some point in their lives.
-It is a very common cause of unusual vaginal discharge.
+Men and women can both get thrush but it’s much more common in women.
+It’s estimated that three out of four women will develop it at some point in their lives.

 Symptoms of thrush can include: